bridgecrew-perf6/demo-deploy/README.md

 Reasons for using docker compose in this practice:
 - A way to test locally is required.
 Docker is easy to run on any environment and architecture.
 - Time limitation for building more complex environments and possible issues when configuring on testing env.

+## What would I ideally do?
+---
+The best scenario in my mind would be a webhook to run the pipeline (Github actions, Gitlab CI/CD, Argo Workflows...) automatically with every commit.
+Environment wise I would like to use kubernetes clusters (test / prod) static or dynamically created.
+One option for local development is k3d but I have not yet experience with it and there's a time limitation.
+For deployment I would use ArgoCD as it keeps synchronization for whatever is in the Git repository avoiding manual changes on the cluster.